-Don't screen women with Pap smears if under 21 years of age or over 69 years of age.
+Don't screen women with Pap smears if under 25 years of age or over 69 years of age.

 Screening pap tests should not be done on asymptomatic patients outside of screening intervals and age groups specified in relevant provincial and national guidelines.
-Cervical cancer is very rare in women younger than 21 years of age even if they are sexually active.
-Abnormal cells in young women usually go back to normal with no treatment.
+Cervical cancer is very rare in women younger than 25 years of age even if they are sexually active.
 Cervical cancer is very rare in women over 65 years of age who have had normal pap smears at regular recommended screening intervals.
 Screening pap smears done outside of recommended populations could result in false positive findings and lead to unnecessary follow up and treatment.
 This could result in stress for the patient and expose them to the risks associated with additional investigations and treatments.
-Monitor for cervical screening guideline changes based on the most up to date evidence.